jph2/USDcodeNIM_MCP/docs/NVIDIA_NIM_Integration_Guide.md

 ### 1. Get Your NVIDIA NIM API Key

 1. Visit [build.nvidia.com/nvidia/usdcode](https://build.nvidia.com/nvidia/usdcode)
-2. Sign in with your NVIDIA account
+2. Navigate to the NVIDIA NIM platform and search for "USD code" or "usdcode" in the model catalog
-3. Generate an API key
+3. Once you find the USD code model, sign in or create an account to access your API key
+4. The API key will be displayed on the model's page after authentication
-4. Copy the API key (you'll need it in the next step)
+5. Copy the API key (you'll need it in the next step)

 ### 2. Set Environment Variable